bluemoehre/jquery-jumpmark/README.md

 -----

 - add readme contents
-- fix hard bounce at page end
 - calculate scroll speed based upon distance
+- horizontal scrolling

 Known Bugs
 ----------

-- In most browsers there is a little flicker when using forward and backward animation, because popstate is not cancelable
+- In most browsers there is a little flicker when using forward and backward animation, because browsers scroll before events are fired
 - IE11 forward and backward navigation is not animated